 One of the best things to do in Carlingford is to take a gentle stroll through the romantic cobblestone streets stamped by their past and shaped by the present bustling of the town.

-From corner to corner of these streets lies a series of superb local bars and pubs perfect for a quiet pint or feed of drinks.
+From corner to corner of these streets lies a series of the best pubs and bars in Carlingford, perfect for a quiet pint or feed of drinks.

 So, if you’re stopping along the Cooley Peninsula and fancy a drink, Carlingford is certainly the town for you.
 Take a pint of Guinness with a great dinner at Carlingford Arms or a quiet sip at Long John’s.